-A new proposed expansion to the Nobleton plant has not been included in the background study.
-The plans for expansion are currently at a preliminary stage, with an environmental assessment yet to be completed.
+The proposed expansion to the Nobleton plant has not been included in this background study and resultant analysis.
+The plans for expansion are currently at a preliminary stage with an environmental assessment yet to be completed.
 The Region can consider including the expansion in subsequent bylaws.